The Top Mistakes New Home Stagers Make

 A significant amount of this will be focused on the real estate industry and its related terminology.
 If you go the route of getting a certification, the majority of this should be handled in your training, which should make it worth the investment.

-Marketing To The Masses
+Mistake #7 – Marketing To The Masses

 The majority of people will know that marketing can be vital to growing their home staging business.
 As a result, they can often spend a significant amount of time and money marketing to the masses.
-However, they’ll often see that they’re getting much less of a return on their investment than they would have wanted.

 This is because they may not understand their niche and where they fit into it.
 By doing so, you should be able to more effectively identify who your target audience is.
 As a result, you should be able to refine your marketing efforts and see a boost in your ROI.

-Decorating Instead Of Merchandising
+Mistake #8 – Decorating Instead Of Merchandising

-The majority of newcomers into home staging believe that the profession is focused solely on decorating a home to make it sellable.
+The majority of newcomers to home staging believe that the profession is focused solely on decorating a home to make it sellable.
 While this may play a certain role in the process, there are many other factors at play, each of which can be vital.

 Instead of decorating a home, you’re designing it to sell.
-As such, you should see the process as merchandising it so that you can sell a particular lifestyle.
+As such, you should see the process as merchandising so that you can sell a particular lifestyle.
 This will draw in much more interest than you might have thought, which makes it the better-recommended option.

-Improperly Scaled Furniture
+Mistake #9 – Improperly Scaled Furniture

 Home staging is used to showcase a house.
 Part of this involves highlighting how large a room or house may be, which means that you’ll need to spend a significant amount of time focusing on this.
 While photos will play a role in this, there are a few other important aspects to look at.